tmuir12/FTC_Raspberry_Pi_Full_Node/ReadMe.txt

 Once you have been online for a day or so you should be able to find your node here https://bitinfocharts.com/feathercoin/nodes/

-If you get it running post on this thread to let us now.
 You can also look at installing apache mysql and PHP and install a web front end to let you see what is happening by your web browser if you want, but don't forget to open up port 80 on the Pis firewall if you do.